rajhraval/My100DaysOfSwift/Project 1 - StormViewer/Project1.md

 **Project 1 - Day One - Day 16 of 100DaysOfSwift**

->  The only way to learn a new programming language is by writing programs in it. - Dennis Ritchie

 Today I did (ViewControllers, Storyboards and FileManager Class):

 - Setting up the project in Xcode.